 Note: I am not affiliated with either of these companies, just a big fan and supporter.
 I hope you enjoy them.

-First, if you want to take a closer look at the timeline of Good Friday, here’s a great compilation of the events of the day, written by Russ Ramsey and published on The Gospel Coalition.
+If you want to take a closer look at the timeline of Good Friday, here’s a great compilation of the events of the day, written by Russ Ramsey and published on The Gospel Coalition.

-Second, Roy Lessin is an amazing author who conveys Scripture so beautifully.
+And, Roy Lessin is an amazing author who conveys Scripture so beautifully.
 As the co-founder of DaySpring, he’s touched thousands of lives all over the world.
 Here is his devotion concerning Jesus’ death and the power of His blood.